hr101191/java-vertx/http-ssl-example/README.md

 itself.

 Enterprise Scenario:
 Your organization's contracted certificate authority is GoDaddy.
-You are hosting a new rest service and your rest service will call some other Apis:
+You are hosting a new rest service and your rest service will consumed by other services:
 1. Inhouse Apis who's server certificate is also issued by GoDaddy
 2. External Apis hosted by vendor A who's server certificate is issued by DigiCert
 3. External Apis hosted by vendor B who's server certificate is issued by Entrust